Guidance

 The Human Tissues Authority (HTA) is the competent authority for the licensing and inspection for all other tissues and cells.
 If a human embryonic stem cell line is derived in the UK, a sample of the resulting cell line must be deposited at the UK Stem Cell Bank.

-Once the starting materials have been made available under the Tissues and Cells Directive, medicines legislation applies and is regulated by MHRA and EMA.
-Advice on the regulatory routes is available using the UK regulatory route map for stem cell research and manufacture.
+Once the starting materials have been made available, medicines legislation applies and is regulated by MHRA.
+Advice on the regulatory routes is available from the Innovation Office.

 MHRA and Human Tissues Authority (HTA) work closely together in this area.